-Table 0.3 Design Team Please provide the names of all persons on the design team (roles and current employment).
+Table 0.3 Design Team

+Please provide the names of all persons on the design team (roles and current employment).
 Add rows if needed.

+Full Name Current Job Title and Employer Position with Proposed School

+Table 0.4 Design Team Previously Submitted Proposals

+If the design team previously submitted a proposal to Chicago Public Schools to open a new school, please provide details.
+Write N/A if not applicable.

+Name of Proposal(s)

+Year(s) of Submission

+Outcome Approved 🗆 Denied 🗆 Withdrawn 🗆

-Full Name Curr Current Job Title and Position with Pro Employer School Table 0.4 Des sign Team Previo ously Sub mitted Proposals d a proposal to Chic Vrite N/A if not appli lic Schoo ols to open of Proposal(s) of Submission 18041 1 Outcome Approved □ De enied □ Withdra awn⊔ Please provi Table 0.5 Proposed Principal/Head of School & Applicant Team Information Please provide the names of all persons on the applicant team (roles and current employment).
+Table 0.5 Proposed Principal/Head of School & Applicant Team Information

+Please provide the names of all persons on the applicant team (roles and current employment).
 Applicants proposing a new school model must provide a candidate for Principal/Head of School.
 Add rows if needed.

-Candidate Current Empl Position with Pro posed E -mail
+Candidate Current Employment Position with Proposed School E-mail

-Table 0.6 Sch Table 0.6 School Management Do you intend to contract with a third-party Management Organization (MO) to manage the educational program and/or operations of the school but not hold the charter directly?
-No □ If yes, name the MO: Does the proposed charter holder or MO operate schools outside of Chicago? outside Yes □ No □ If yes, list the school name, school type, and school location for eachschool operated by the charter holder or MO.
+Table 0.6 School Management Do you intend to contract with a third-party Management Organization (MO) to manage the educational program and/or operations of the school but not hold the charter directly?
+Yes ⊡ No 🗆 If yes, name the MO: Does the proposed charter holder or MO operate schools outside of Chicago?
+Yes ⊡ No 🗆 If yes, list the school name, school type, and school location for eachschool operated by the charter holder or MO.
 Add rows if needed.